-In order to provide information that is as accurate as possible, data from the 2011/12 season is gathered from the following sources:
+In order to provide information that is as accurate as possible, info from the 2012/13 season is gathered from the following source:

 Adaptistration makes no claim to the accuracy of information from documents compiled or reported by external sources.
 If you have reason to believe any of the information is inaccurate or has changed since reported in any of the above sources and you can provide documentation to such effect, please feel free to use the following form to submit a notice.